Topless Women Talk About Their Lives

-Topless Women Talk About Their Lives is a 1997 New Zealand film about a group of twenty something friends.
+Topless Women Talk About Their Lives is a 1997 New Zealand film about a group of twentysomething friends.

-It was based on a TV series.
+It was based on a television series.

 Synopsis

-After missing an abortion appointment Liz resigns herself to motherhood, but her boyfriend who is not the father is not so keen.
+After missing an abortion appointment, Liz resigns herself to motherhood, but her boyfriend, who is not the father, is not so keen.
+Meanwhile, Ant has made a documentary called Topless Women Talk About Their Lives.